Ahmad Kasravi: Works about the old Azari language

 Kasravi is known for his solid and controversial research work on the ancient Azari language.
-He showed that the ancient Azari language was an offshoot of Pahlavi language.
+He showed that the ancient Azari language was an offshoot of Middle Persian.
 Due to this discovery, he was granted membership of the London Royal Asiatic Society and American Academy.

 Arguing that the ancient Azari language had been closely related to Persian language and the influx of Turkic words began only with the Seljuq invasion, Ahmad Kasravi believed that the true national language of Iranian Azerbaijan was Persian and therefore advocated the linguistic assimilation of Persian in Azarbaijan.
 In 1927-8, Ahmad Kasravi led the way in establishing the ancestry of the Safavids dynasty with the publication of three influential articles, and disputed the validity of the 'official' Safavid family tree contained in the Safvat al-Safa, and argued convincingly that the ancestors of Shaykh Safi al-Din, who founded the Safavid Order (tariqa), were indigenous inhabitants of Iran.
 Today, the consensus among Safavid historians is that the Safavid family hailed from Iranian Kurdistan.